solliancenet/microsoft-mysql-developer-guide/artifacts/06-05-LogicApp/README.md

 - Select **Get Rows**
 - Update the step variables:
   - For the name, type **mysqlflex**
   - For the server, type **mysqldevflexSUFFIXpriv.mysql.database.azure.com**.

-Note you may need to put the private IP address if DNS resolution does not kick in in a reasonable amount of time.
+  > **Note** It may be necessary to put the private IP address if DNS resolution does not kick in in a reasonable amount of time.

   - For the database, type **noshnowapp**
   - For username, type **s2admin**
   - For password, type **S0lliance123**